 Prison escapes always manage to capture the public’s attention.
 There is something about criminals using their brain and brawn to break out of a guarded fortress built to keep them locked in.
 Author John DuMond wrote two books about prison breaks and knows exactly how these mobsters, hitmen, serial killers, and one rich…Continue

 Added by Gangsters Inc. on January 4, 2017 at 7:37am — No Comments

 A one stop shop for wholesale underworld contract killings run out of a candy shop, welcome to Murder Inc.: The American Mafia’s elite squad of assassins that ravaged the United States gangland during the 1930s.
-Author Christian Cipollini brought its gritty, morbid stories to the Mob Museum in Las Vegas, and now lays bare…Continue
+Author Christian Cipollini brought its gritty, morbid stories to the Mob Museum in Las Vegas, and now lays…Continue